littlstar/ls-psvr-encoder/README.md

 * Supports **360**, **180**, and **fixed-frame** video projections.
 * Supports monoscopic, over-under, and side-by-side formats.
 * Properly names encoded videos for compatibility with VR Cinema's file naming conventions.
+* Subtitle track overlay (for 2D fixed-frame video only)
 * Embeds a thumbnail into the output video for easier library navigation.

 ## Usage